-I write about books a lot on this blog, partly to share what I consider good, sound resources (like this list of Awesome Parenting Books), and partly to keep track of the kinds of books Agent E is reading (see posts here, here, and here) for our end-of-year homeschool evaluation.
+I write about books a lot on this blog, partly to keep track of the kinds of books Agent E is reading (see posts here, here, and here) for our end-of-year homeschool evaluation.

 Today I'm sharing what is on my current reading list.
-These are all titles I am actively reading right now, intend to re-read to review or rave about, or would like to read.
+These are all titles I am actively reading right now, intend to re-read, or would like to read.